nilffej/CozyCanvas/README.md

 3. In a new terminal, from the `frontend/` directory: `$ npm start:frontend`
 4. Navigate to [127.0.0.1:3000/](http://127.0.0.1:3000)

 Alternatively, from the `frontend/` directory, you may run `$ npm start` to start all three processes concurrently.
-However, all terminal output will be in a single terminal.
+Virtual environment must be activated beforehand.
+All terminal output will be in a single terminal.
 Output from different processes can be distinguished by their `[#]` prefix.

 ## Docker stuff